jlangr/ccode2/classes.md

 }
 ```

 The moved method still doesn't look at home in Holding, however.
-While `calculateLateFine` does interact directly with the Holding (asking for its `daysLate` property, it predominantly interacts with a Material object returned by `getMaterial`.
+While `calculateLateFine` does interact directly with the Holding (asking for `daysLate`), it predominantly interacts with a Material object returned by `getMaterial`.

 `calculateLateFine` will likely suffer many changes over time.
 It has at least three reasons to change: the addition of new material types (e-books, puzzles, STEM kits, and so on), new schemes to encourage patrons to return materials in high demand, and new rates to cover material price increases.